havocy28/vetrxmapper/README.md

 # vetrxmapper
-Mapping utility to map veterinary inventory items and labels to the antimicrobial ingredient for reference
+Mapping utility to map veterinary inventory items and labels to the antimicrobial agents.

 Instructions on usage and sample datasets coming soon.